 "Silicon Valley is addicted to momentum," Evernote CEO Ian Small said, by way of explaining how his company had come to be, as he put it, stuck.
 "And to have momentum, you need to keep shipping things, and to keep shipping things, you need to keep pushing problems sometimes into the corner and look the other way.
 And eventually, the problem gets bigger than the room that you're in."

-Trying to build a product that pleased everyone led to stagnation and unfocused features, making it more difficult to compete as new services entering the market.
+Trying to please everyone resulted in stagnation and a lack of concentration, making it increasingly difficult to compete when new services entered the market.

 Evernote - Future Plans